 Pembroke vs Cardigan Corgi – Which is Best?

-Ultimately, neither Corgi breed is naturally better than the other, but one might be better for you!
+Neither Corgi breed is naturally better than the other.
+But one might be better for you!

 The differences between these two breeds are quite subtle, and mostly center around their appearance.

 Cardigans may be a little more reserved around unfamiliar people, but both breeds will be clever, alert, and affectionate to close family.

 It’s also worth noting that the Pembroke Welsh Corgi is also a much more popular breed.
 So, it may be easier for you to find Pembroke puppies than Cardigan puppies.

 And, both breeds may present issues in homes with small children or other pets, since they can have natural herding instincts, involving chasing, barking, and nipping their targets.

 No matter which Corgi breed you choose, early training and socialization is vital.

 Pembroke vs Cardigan Corgi – What Do You Think?

 Do you have one of these lovable little Welsh breeds at home?
 Or, do you have any other great tips for telling them apart from one another at first glance?
 Which Corgi breed is your favorite?